+ARTES research engages with political, intellectual and institutional cultures in their national as well as transnational dimensions, and with questions of cultural, linguistic and religious identities and their representations in music, the visual and performing arts, and literature.
 As an interdisciplinary and transnational Research School, ARTES aims to go beyond traditional ‘area’ and ‘regional’ studies approaches, focusing also on the re-making and relations between world and regional orders, borders, and identities, historically and in today’s world.

-A significant part of our research is centred on the contemporary European Union and European states, identities and ideas.
-Nonetheless, ARTES goes beyond the remit of most EU-studies programmes in bringing together both political/institutional as well as cultural and historical approaches.
+A significant part of our research concerns Europe.
+ARTES goes beyond the remit of most EU-studies programs in bringing together both political/institutional as well as cultural and historical approaches.
 It extends its understanding of Europe and Europeanness to include also the multiple ways in which Europe has been, and continues to be, present beyond the traditionally conceived borders of Europe.
 ARTES research queries both formal plans for European unity, and the ways in which Europeanness has been and is made in practice, in the multiple and diverse lived identities of those who feel themselves to be ‘European’.

 A strong focus of our research is, accordingly, Europe’s historical and contemporary relations with the rest of the world, both with its immediate neighbors but also with other regions and powers.
 This includes research into how Europe has tried and tries to (re)make the world in its image, but also how its various worldly encounters have indelibly shaped Europe-making and Europeans – from formal and long-standing colonial and post-colonial encounters, to myriad networks of material and intellectual exchange.